athariqk/athariqk.github.io/collections/_posts/2024-05-30-the-future-of-power.md

 ---
 layout: post
-title:  "The Future of Power Generation"
+title:  "The Future of Power"
 date:   2024-05-30 09:55:51 +0700
 category: teknologi